 - The world remains the same and the characters come and go, but a complete story is told in each book.
 The Discworld series by Terry Pratchett fits this model.

 You can also combine the two.
-My ARKANE series (so far) has mainly featured Morgan Sierra as the protagonist alongside Jake Timber, as they solve supernatural mysteries around the globe and stop the bad guys destroying the world!
+My ARKANE series (so far) has mainly featured Morgan Sierra as the protagonist alongside Jake Timber, as they solve supernatural mysteries around the globe and stop the bad guys from destroying the world!

 However, One Day in New York features Jake Timber as the main character, teaming up with a new character, Naomi Locasto, and I'll be writing more with that pairing in my USA spin-off books (on the way!)